vasquini/EDLB-micropipe/README.md

 *	`--flowcell`:	Name of the ONT flow cell used for sequencing (default=false).
 Ignored if '--guppy_config_gpu' or '--guppy_congif_cpu' is specified
 *	`--kit`: Name of the ONT kit used for sequencing (default=false).
 Ignored if '--guppy_config_gpu' or '--guppy_congif_cpu' is specified
 *	`--single_sample`: Boolean value to denote whether demultiplexed fast5 files are single isolate or multiple samples (default=false)
+* `--pod5_dir`: Location of POD5 file directory and tells microPIPE to use Dorado basecaller instead of Guppy.
+* `--dorado_batchsize`: Specify the batchsize for Dorado basecaller.
+Helps avoid OOM errors.
+* `--dorado_gpu_folder`:
+* `--dorado_modified_bases`: Allow Dorado to look at epigenetic modifications (And specify which kind of modifications e.g. '5mC 6mA')
+* `--dorado_device`: Specify the specific GPUs of your system you want Dorado to run in.
+Dorado will automatically run in multi-GPU cuda:all mode.
+If you have a hetrogenous collection of GPUs, select the faster GPUs using the --device flag (e.g --device cuda:0,2).
+Not doing this will have a detrimental impact on performance.
 Quality control:
 * `--skip_pycoqc`: skip the pycoQC step to generate a quality control html report, when --basecalling (default=false)
 * `--skip_qc`: skip the Fastqc and Multiqc steps to generate a quality control html report